encolajs/encolajs-enforma/docs/extensibility/using-transformers.md

 Transformers are powerful functions that allow you to modify form elements at runtime.
 They follow a pipeline pattern where each transformer function receives an object, modifies it, and returns the modified version.
 Enforma includes multiple transformer types that target different aspects of your forms.

-Enforma supports four types of transformers:
+Enforma supports two types of transformers:

-1. **Schema Transformers** - Modify the form schema before rendering
+1. **Form Props Transformers** - Modify all form properties (schema, context, config) before rendering
-2. **Context Transformers** - Adjust the form context values and functions
-3. **Form Config Transformers** - Customize form configuration at runtime
-4. **Field Props Transformers** - Modify field properties during rendering
+2. **Field Props Transformers** - Modify field properties during rendering

 ## Transformer Function Pattern